joheras/CLoDSA/README.md

   * progressbar2
   * OpenCV (i.e. `cv2` must be available in python).

 When executing the installer, these packages will be automatically installed/upgraded where needed.
 This is not the case for OpenCV, which must be installed manually.
-A good tutorial explaining how to install OpenCV y Ubuntu is available at [Pyimagesearch](https://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/).
+A good tutorial explaining how to install OpenCV and Ubuntu is available at [Pyimagesearch](https://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/).

 Once the packages are available, `clodsa` can be installed using the following command